doherty100/azuresandbox/README.md

 Application | snet-db-01 | TBD | TBD | TBD | TBD
 Application | snet-app-01 | TBD | TBD | TBD | TBD
 Application | snet-private-endpoints-01 | TBD | TBD | TBD | TBD

+## Known issues

+This section documents known issues with these quick starts that should be addressed prior to real world usage.

+* Configuration management
+  * *Windows Server*: This quick start uses [Azure Automation State Configuration (DSC)](https://docs.microsoft.com/en-us/azure/automation/automation-dsc-overview) for configuring the Windows Server virtual machines, which will be replaced by [Azure Policy guest configuration](https://azure.microsoft.com/en-in/updates/public-preview-apply-settings-inside-machines-using-azure-policys-guest-configuration/) which is currently in public preview.
+This quick start will be updated to the new implementation when it is generally available.
+    * *configure-automation.ps1*: The performance of this script could be improved by using multi-threading to run Azure Automation operations in parallel.
+  * *Linux*: This quick start uses [cloud-init](https://cloudinit.readthedocs.io/) for configuring [Ubuntu 20.04 LTS (Focal Fossa)](http://www.releases.ubuntu.com/20.04/) virtual machines.
+    * *azurerm_linux_virtual_machine.vm_jumpbox_linux*: ARM tags are currently used to pass some configuration data to cloud-init.
+This dependency on ARM tags could make the configuration more fragile if users manually manipulate ARM tags or they are overwritten by Azure Policy.
+* Identity and Access Management
+  * *Authentication*: These quick starts use a service principal to authenticate with Azure which requires a client secret to be shared.
+This was due to the requirement that the quick start users be limited to a *Contributor* Azure RBAC role assignment which cannot do Azure RBAC role assignments.
+Real world projects should consider using [managed identities](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) instead of service principals which eliminates the need to share client secrets.
+  * *Credentials*: For simplicity, the quick starts use a single set of credentials when an administrator account is required to provision or configure resources.
+In real world scenarios these credentials would be different and follow the principal of least privilege for better security.
+  * *Active Directory Domain Services*: A pre-configured AD domain controller *azurerm_windows_virtual_machine.vm_adds* is provisioned.
+    * *High availability*: The current design uses a single VM for AD DS which is counter to best practices as described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain) which recommends a pair of VMs in an Availability Set.
+    * *Data integrity*: The current design hosts the AD DS domain forest data on the OS Drive which is counter to  best practices as described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain) which recommends hosting them on a separate data drive with different cache settings.
+* Storage
+  * *Azure Files*: See issue [#12447](https://github.com/hashicorp/terraform-provider-azurerm/issues/12447) which causes Terraform plan, apply and destroy operations to fail after private endpoints are used with Azure Files.
+* Networking
+  * *azurerm_subnet.vnet_shared_01_subnets["adds"]*: Should be protected by an NSG as per best practices described in described in [Deploy AD DS in an Azure virtual network](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/identity/adds-extend-domain).